bielicke04/p2-agon-bielicke-friedman/README.md

 To do list:

 1. Manny - slider, hamburger menu
-2. SUN + MON: James to work on HomePage tweaks + JS Pop-Up Ad
+2. James – MON to work on HomePage tweaks + JS Pop-Up Ad
 3. Abigail - about page, ad for weather app and link it to James or Manny's weather widget

+* SHOWS PAGE: can't figure out how to center "ticket request" button in "show blocks".

 Completed: